 Aileen Morrison of Ireland also scraped off much of her arm in a nasty crash that left her visibly in pain come the finish.
 She would come 43rd.

 A pack of 22 athletes entered T2.
-But it was the major players – Spirig, Norden, Jenkins, Andrew Hewitt, Sarah Groff – plus Emma Jackson, Jess Harrison and Spain’s Ainhoa Murua who soon strode away from the pack.
+But it was the major players – Spirig, Norden, Jenkins, Andrea Hewitt, Sarah Groff – plus Emma Jackson, Jess Harrison and Spain’s Ainhoa Murua who soon strode away from the pack.

 Halfway through the run, Densham, Norden, Spirig, Jenkins and Hewitt had forged a leading quintet.
 Groff had slipped back slightly.